 Some of our clients had good experiences renting at one of the larger sport shops in Soelden at a pretty good rate – they have an online portal, however it’s in German once you get past the entrance page but you can also send them an e-mail. http://www.glanzer.at/en

 We also have a contact for a fellow guide in Vent (5 mins from the hotel) who has a selection of ski’s available to rent mostly skinny, carving skis that had maybe 70cm under foot.
 Please contact us directly if you require his contact details.

-• Repair kit / spare parts for your bindings (optional) Ski touring or skiing helmet (optional)
+- Repair kit / spare parts for your bindings (optional) Ski touring or skiing helmet (optional)

 We suggest using the ‘layer system’: Light technical clothing that doesn’t take much space in your backpack and dries quickly if sweaty or wet.
 Layers can be put on and taken off fast if weather conditions change during the day.

 - Wind and waterproof shell jacket with hood (Gore Tex or similar)